AFFORDABILITY TOOLKIT

 TIPS FOR SUCCESS

-1. Apply Early.
-Some Funds are limited, and you don’t want to miss out.
+Some funds are limited, and you don’t want to miss out.

 TYPES OF FEDERAL STUDENT AID